second-state/wasmedge-rustsdk-examples/simple-plugin/README.md

   cargo build -p naive-math-plugin --release
   ```

   If the command runs successfully, `libnaive_math_plugin.so` can be found in the directory of `./target/release/`.
-Then, copy the generated `libnaive_math_plugin.so` to the plugin sub-directory in the WasmEdge installation path.
+Then, copy the generated `libnaive_math_plugin.so` to the plugin sub-directory (named `wasmedge`) in the WasmEdge installation path.
+If there is no such a sub-directory, you can create one with the name `wasmedge`.
 In this example, we assume that the WasmEdge installation path is `/usr/local/`:

   ```bash
   cp target/release/libnaive_math_plugin.so /usr/local/lib/wasmedge